-toothpaste, soap, shampoo, hand sanitizer, etc.) Pi
+Personal toiletries and hygiene products (toothbrush, toothpaste, soap, shampoo, hand sanitizer, etc.) Path towal hand towal and facoclaths

-Bath towel, hand towel and facecloths Pi
+- Bath towel, hand towel and facecloths

-Headphones R
+- Headphones

-Alarm clock Sł
+- ☐ Alarm clock

-Backpack Si
+- Backpack

-Bicycle and bike lock (although you probably won't need a To

-bike to get around, because you can walk to anywhere you U

-need to go in 15 minutes or less!)
-U
+- Bicycle and bike lock (although you probably won't need a bike to get around, because you can walk to anywhere you need to go in 15 minutes or less!)

-Blankets, sheets, pillows, etc. (mattress covers are in

-provided).
-All beds are standard twin size. Α
+- ☐ Blankets, sheets, pillows, etc. (mattress covers are provided).
+All beds are standard twin size.

-Clothes hangers St
+- Clothes hangers

-Dishes, cutlery, mugs and glasses C
+- ☐ Dishes, cutlery, mugs and glasses

-Reusable beverage container
+- ☐ Reusable beverage container

-A bar-size fridge for your snacks and drinks For. stu
+- ☐ A bar-size fridge for your snacks and drinks

+- ☐ Health card and other forms of personal identification

+- ☐ Additional lamps and lighting (no halogen lamps)

+- ☐ Laundry basket and supplies (detergent, etc.)

+- A power bar

+- ☐ Pens, pencils, and other school necessities